 Custom strategies

-custom-strategies.Rmdppforest2 trains trees by composing three pluggable strategies:
+custom-strategies.Rmdppforest2 trains trees by composing six pluggable strategies:

 | Strategy | Purpose | Built-in |